akinsey/baron/README.md

 # (optional) connects bitcoin client to testnet
 testnet=1

-# allows json-rpc api calls from baron
+# allows json-rpc api calls from Baron
 server=1

 # these should match your config or .env bitcoind username and password